When to apply

-In order to obtain an official filing date, you will need to provide the following details:
+In order to obtain an official filing date, you will need to ensure that the following requirements are met:

 Your application can be submitted as follows:

-1. Apply and pay the appropriate fee via the IPOS eTrademarks online facility here.
+1. Apply and pay the appropriate fee via the IPOS online facility here.

 2. Download your forms here and send or take your completed application to: